TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 11/Nehemiah 11.36.md

 ---

-And of the Levites, certain courses in Judah [were joined] to Benjamin.
+Of the Levites, certain divisions in Judah [were joined] to Benjamin.